d12frosted/elpa-mirror/gnu/crdt-readme.txt

   (show it by `M-x crdt-list-users').

+2.7 Fancy stuff
+───────────────

-2.8 Visualizing author of parts of the document ───────────────────────────────────────────────
+  Visualizing author of parts of the document

-  Turn on `crdt-visualize-author-mode'.
-Colored underlines are added to each part of the document, based on which user authored it.
+        Turn on `crdt-visualize-author-mode' to color text based on which user authored it.

-2.9 Synchronizing Org folding status ────────────────────────────────────
+  Synchronizing Org folding status
         Turn on `crdt-org-sync-overlay-mode'.
 All peers that have this enabled have their folding status synchronized.
 Peers without enabling this minor mode are unaffected.

-2.10 Comint integration
+  Comint integration
-───────────────────────

         Just go ahead and share you comint REPL buffer!
 Tested: `shell' and `cmuscheme'.
 By default, when sharing a comint buffer, `crdt.el' temporarily reset input history (as in `M-n' `M-p') so others don't spy into your `.bash_history' and alike.
-You can customize this behavior using variable `crdt-comint-share-input-history'.
+You can customize this behavior using variable
+        `crdt-comint-share-input-history'.

-2.11 What if we don't have a public IP?
+2.8 What if we don't have a public IP?
-───────────────────────────────────────
+──────────────────────────────────────

   There're various workaround.